 This method registers the content of a FileManifest with the build environment for this builder.

 When this instance is built, the content of the passed manifest will be materialized in a directory next to the snapcraft.yaml file this instance is building.

-manifest Defines files to install in the build environment.
+manifest (FileManifest) A FileManifest defining files to install in the build environment.